effectai/engine/zkp/README.md

 [zkp/circuits/PaymentBatch.circom](zkp/circuits/PaymentBatch.circom).

 Make sure to adjust the `(60)` on the last line to reflect the batch size you want.
-For a 2^12 tau size that is around 5.
+For a 2^14 tau size that is max 1.

 Compile the circuit with: